jveilleux/FarmFreshWeb/shipping-methods.md

 #### Fee Calculators

-**Weight \(per lb\) **– this fee is applied to products on a per kg basis.
+**Weight \(per lb\) **– this fee is applied to products on a per lb basis.
 The fee will only be applied to products which are priced at a per lb rate, not products listed as items \(e.g. A product listed as ‘1 bunch of parsley’ will not receive this fee\)

 **Flat Percent **– This fee is charged as a percentage of the total amount charged in the order.